Additional Renewable Kilowatt Energy Supply Tariff

 What does ‘Additional’ mean exactly?

-Most green electricity tariffs have been more about helping electricity companies fulfil their renewables obligation to the government, than creating more capacity (except tariffs run by small, green-only companies).
+When we initiated the ARK Tariff, most green electricity tariffs had been more about helping electricity suppliers fulfil their renewables obligation to the government, than creating more capacity (except tariffs run by small, green-only companies).
 Usually a premium is paid for green energy that was going to be generated anyway and so essentially made no difference.
 The ARK tariff means that renewable energy will be generated overseas in addition to energy that is generated anyway.
 Ofgem describes additionality in its Revision of Guidelines on Green Supply Offerings March 2005:

 Additionality.
 2.7 Consumers choosing a green supply offering need to be able to be satisfied that their support is making a difference to the envronment in one or more of the three following ways: